earos-ai/aw-client/README.md

 Download the aw client in **[aw-mac](https://github.com/earos-ai/aw-client/tree/master/dist)**.

+### First unzip the downloaded file

+Double-click the `.zip` package to unzip the file

 ### Troubleshooting File Opening Issues on macOS

 If you encounter situations where a aw cannot be opened or is being blocked (as shown in the picture), you may need to adjust your settings.
 This issue occurs because the application is not distributed through the App Store.